sagaramistry94/Image-Based-Calorie-Calculator/README.md

-# Calorie-Calculator-using-CBIR
+# Image Based Calorie Calculator
-This project is a group project implemented by Anirudh Mundra, Sagar Mistry and Me.
+This is a group project implemented by Anirudh Mundra, Shubham Munot and Me.

-Project's main aim was to use different feature extraction models and compare them, to maximize object recognition accuracy.
+Considering “How many calories am I consuming in my meal?” as the real world problem, we have proposed a methodology “Image Based Calorie Calculator” of calculating the calories of the ingredients of your meal.
+Ingredients are the whole food items you will be using to prepare the meal.

-We have used various tranforms for feature extraction and compared them.
+Having clicked an image of all these ingredients, with the help of image processing concepts we will be able to provide you with an approximate calorie value.
+The user can now gauge whether his meal is fit for him or changes are required.
+Image having several ingredients will go through the segmentation process initially, to isolate every object.
+Followed by feature extraction methodology to identify each item, calories would be calculated by using a predefined nutrition table.